There are two simulation pathways which differ primarily according to

 the cumulative probabilities for each count variable.

-The intermediate correlation matrix Sigma
+The intermediate correlation matrix Sigma is

-calculated using intercorr2
+calculated using intercorr2.